 Picking a name for your blog is a huge step, which can also be surprisingly hard.

 Your blog’s name should also appear in its domain name (the address of your site).
-So, your next step should be registering a domain name.
+So, your next step should register a domain name.

 The internet is huge, and a huge number of websites already exist.
 That means that you may come across a problem – your desired domain name may already be taken.
 That’s why you should come prepared, and try out a couple of options.

-If it doesn’t work out, you may be able to get in touch with the current owner of your preferred domain name and buy it from them.
+If it doesn’t work out, you may get in touch with the current owner of your preferred domain name and buy it from them.